microsoft/winrtc/docs/FAQ.md

 ## What is WebRTC?
 WebRTC, or Web Real Time Communication, is an open source software for the web that is widely used to establish communication between two or more clients.
 It paves the road for real-time, plugin-free video, audio and data communication and enables  developers to build powerful video, audio, and data communication solutions.

-## How are WebRTC and WinRTC related?
-Built upon the pre-existing WebRTC architecture, WinRTC is Microsoft's open source software which enables real time communications for native windows applications.
-WinRTC streamlines the process of bringing WebRTC to Windows in more than just the browser by making it easier for our developers to use by having a lot less code, a lot less integration pieces to deal with and a lot less packages to install.

-## Why was Web/WinRTC developed?
+## Why was WebRTC developed?
-Let's say Alice wants to talk to Bob.
+Let’s say Alice wants to talk to Bob.
 One possible way for them to coordinate the communication is by using a Signaling Server through which they can start the peer-to-peer communication.
-However, if Alice and Bob are behind two different firewalls they will have to use a STUN Server to figure out each other's public IP addresses.
+However, if Alice and Bob are behind two different firewalls, they will have to use a STUN Server to figure out each other's public IP addresses.
 After that, they might need to use a Release Server to relay the communication.
-As a result, the procedure required to establish a secure connection between two peers can become complicated quickly, which is why WinRTC has been introduced to simply the process.
+As a result, the procedure required to establish a secure connection between two peers can become complicated quickly, which is why WebRTC was introduced to simply the process.

+## What is WinRTC, and how does it relate to WebRTC?
+WinRTC takes the beauty of real time communication outside of the web and brings into the windows native development platform.
+Built upon the pre-existing WebRTC architecture, WinRTC is Microsoft's open-source software which enables real time communication for native windows applications.
+It helps to maximize efficiency for developers by having a lot less code, a lot less integration pieces to deal with, and a lot less packages to install.

 ## What are our guiding principles for building WinRTC?
 Our focus lies on enabling compatibility and key interoperability for our developers so that they are not only able to call any web native APIs, but also be aligned with the community's standards and with the larger WebRTC code base.
 We also want to ensure that we contribute back the community standard.